Skip to main content

 💥 Ready for more?
 Use advanced features like versioning, i18n, search and theme customizations.

-💅 Check the best Docusaurus sites for inspiration and read some testimonials.
+💅 Check the best Docusaurus sites for inspiration.

 🧐 Docusaurus is a static-site generator.
 It builds a single-page application with fast client-side navigation, leveraging the full power of React to make your site interactive.
 It provides out-of-the-box documentation features but can be used to create any kind of site (personal website, product, blog, marketing landing pages, etc).